metagentools/MetaCoAG/README.md

 ```

 ### Setting up the environment
 We recommend that you use [Conda](https://docs.conda.io/en/latest/) to run MetaCoAG.
-You can download [Anaconda](https://www.anaconda.com/distribution/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) which contains Conda.

 Once you have installed Conda, make sure you are in the MetaCoAG folder.
 Now run the following commands to create a Conda environment and activate it to run MetaCoAG.